 The election of Ahmadinejad in June almost certainly reflected the will of the Iranian people, and Cyrus Safdari does a fantastic job of systematically dismantling the claims of widespread electoral fraud here and here

-So the disturbances that followed the election are symptomatic of the fact that deep political and social tensions were not sufficiently reflected in or resolved by the Iranian political system, and where the Mousavi opposition considered the stakes to be so high that they were prepared to resort to extra-constitutional means to attempt to overthrow the result of the election, despite Iran having a mature system of democracy, that while deeply flawed is sufficiently mature to allow transfer of power between rival parties.
+So the disturbances that followed the election are symptomatic of the fact that deep political and social tensions were not sufficiently reflected in or resolved by the Iranian political system, and where the Mousavi opposition considered the stakes to be so high that they were prepared to resort to extra-constitutional means to attempt to overthrow the result of the election, despite Iran having a system of democracy, that while deeply flawed is sufficiently mature to allow transfer of power between rival parties.

 At the time Alistair Crooke in the Los Angeles Times summed up the differences between Ahmadinejad and Mousavi as follows: